 Felix nodded.
 "It was just once.
 I don't know if she could have actually dealt with it on her own but she was pretty occupied so I figure my joining in the fight didn't really hurt.
 Plus, it's easy to assume she's close-range only with her primary fighting style revolving around a giant melee weapon."

 Dark Gunner nodded.
-"Makes enough sense.
+"Fair enough.
 But weapon doesn't mean everything.
 I use a gun but I can still make it work at close range."

 Felix snorted.
 "Yeah, believe me, I know."